-If the internal filter is activated via R32.11, the following filter constants can be selected in R37.
+If the internal filter is activated via R32.11, you can choose between the following filter constants in R37 (not possible with KL3064).
 In the standard setting, the corresponding conversion time is 2.5 ms:

 Applies to all terminals from firmware version 3x.